-- A. The analysis of the first specimen shall be done in accordance with currently accepted procedures adopted by the State Toxicology Laboratory.
-These procedures shall include but not be limited to security of the test specimens, chain of custody, initial screening and confirmation testing, parent drug and metabolite cut-off levels and the issuance of test reports.
+- A. The analysis of the first specimen shall be done in accordance with currently accepted procedures adopted by the Laboratory.
+These procedures shall include but not be limited to security of the test specimens, chain of custody, initial screening and confirmation testing, parent drug and metabolite cut-off levels and the issuance of final reports.
 In addition to the controlled substances listed below, every Law Enforcement Executive may request that specimens be analyzed for the presence of steroids.

-- B. The Laboratory's drug testing procedures will screen specimens for the following controlled substances:
+The steroid test shall be for an additional cost to the Department. - B. The Laboratory's drug testing procedures will screen specimens for the following controlled substances:

 - 1. Amphetamines;

 - 2. Barbiturates;

-- Benzodiazepine;
+- 3. Benzodiazepine;

 - 4. Cocaine;

-- 5. Marijuana;
+- 5. Methadone;

-- 6. Methadone:
+- 6. Opiates;

-- 7. Opiates;
+- 7. Oxycodone/Oxymorphone;

-- 8. Oxycodone/Oxymorphone;
+- 8. Phencyclidine;

-- 9. Phencyclidine.
+- 9. Marijuana/Cannabis (only to be included in the testing process when: the officer is assigned to a federal task force; the officer holds a federally regulated license, which requires testing (e.g., pilot or commercial driver's license); the law enforcement agency is specifically required to test by the terms of a federal contract or federal grant; or as outlined in the reasonable suspicion section.

-- C. The State Toxicology Laboratory utilizes a two stage procedure to analyze specimens.
+- C. The Laboratory utilizes a two-stage procedure to analyze specimens.

 - 1. In the first stage, all specimens will undergo an initial screening.
 The initial screening determines whether one or more of the nine substances listed and/or their metabolites are present at or above a designated cutoff.
-All presumptive positive specimens will undergo a second and more specific type of testing. - 2.
-The second type of testing will employ mass spectrometry detection for the definitive identification and quantitation of drugs and/or metabolites presumptively identified by the initial screen. - D. When a specimen tests positive at both the initial stage and the second stage, a medical review officer assigned to the State Toxicology Laboratory will review the test results together with the medication information form submitted for the specimen.
+All presumptive positive specimens will undergo a second and more specific type of testing.

+- 2. The second type of testing will employ mass spectrometry detection for the definitive identification and quantitation of drugs and/or metabolites presumptively identified by the initial screen.

+- D. When a specimen tests positive at both the initial stage and the second stage, a medical review officer assigned to the Laboratory will review the test results together with the medication information form submitted for the specimen.
 The medical review officer will seek to determine whether any of the substances listed on the form would explain the positive test result.
 The medical review officer may direct the agency that collected the sample to obtain further information from the individual being tested concerning the medications listed on the medical information form.
-The medical review officer will then issue a report indicating whether or not the sample tested positive due to a listed medication on the medication information form. - E. Applicants for law enforcement employment are not required to submit a Drug Testing Medication Information form with their specimen.
-Therefore, if an applicant tests positive, the law enforcement agency, following notification from the State Toxicology Laboratory, must have the candidate complete the Drug Testing Medication Information form (Attachment D).
+The medical review officer will then issue a report indicating whether or not the sample tested positive due to a listed medication on the medication information form.

+- E. Applicants for law enforcement employment are not required to submit a Drug Testing Medication Information form with their specimen.
+Therefore, if an applicant tests positive, the law enforcement agency, following notification from the Laboratory, must have the candidate complete the Drug Testing Medication Information form (Attachment D).
 Once the form has been completed, the agency is responsible for transmitting the form to the Laboratory.
-A review of the form will be conducted by the medical review officer as outlined above. - F. In addition to the testing outlined above, specimens submitted to the State Toxicology Laboratory may be tested for additional substances at the request of the law enforcement agency submitting the specimen.
-The State Toxicology Laboratory has the ability through its own facilities, as well as facilities employed as references laboratories, to arrange drug testing for steroid abuse, as well as other currently abused chemicals.
+A review of the form will be conducted by the medical review officer as outlined above.

+F. In addition to the testing outlined above, specimens submitted to the Laboratory may be tested for additional substances at the request of the law enforcement agency submitting the specimen.
+The Laboratory has the ability through its own facilities, as well as facilities employed as references laboratories, to arrange drug testing for steroid abuse, as well as other currently abused substances.